The UHT-DSC-D core from Alma Technologies is an advanced decoder, compliant to the VESA Display Stream Compression (DSC) v1.2b standard.

-It supports decoding of 4:4:4, 4:2:2 and 4:2:0 video streams, in 8 to 16 bits per component color depths.
+It supports decoding of 4:4:4, 4:2:2 and 4:2:0 video streams with 8 to 16 bits per component color depth.

 IP Deliverables